the-events-calendar/event-tickets/readme.txt

 * [Community Events](http://m.tri.be/2g), for allowing frontend event submission from your readers.
 * [Community Tickets](http://m.tri.be/18wl), which allows event organizers to sell tickets to the events they submit via Community Events.
 * [Filter Bar](http://m.tri.be/fa), for adding advanced frontend filtering capabilities to your events calendar.

-= I'm still stuck.
-Where do I go to file a bug or ask a question? =

-If you're an Event Tickets Plus user, you're entitled access to our actively-monitored [premium forums](http://m.tri.be/18u1) at the theeventscalendar.com website.
-We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
-No post should go more than 24-48 hours during that time without a response.

 == Changelog ==